Anteru/liara/docs/source/url-patterns.rst

 .. warning::

     The URL pattern syntax is not the same as the template path pattern syntax (see :doc:`templates`.)
-URL patterns are used in conjunction with a :py:class:`~liara.query.Query` which allows for fine-grained, programmatic filtering, while template patterns are plain strings.
+Template path patterns use string matching with no knowledge of path structures.